sumanbikram/caf-azure/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 In this example, we take a default configuration and make the following changes:

-- Create a new custom archetype definition named `customer_online` which will create two Policy Assignments, `Allow-Resource-Locations` and `Allow-RSG-Locations` at the associated scope with a set of pre-configured default parameter values.
+- Create a new custom archetype definition named `customer_online` which will create two Policy Assignments, `Deny-Resource-Locations` and `Deny-RSG-Locations` at the associated scope with a set of pre-configured default parameter values.
 - Add a new Management Group for standard workloads using the `customer_online` archetype definition:
   - Management Group ID: `es-online-example-1`
   - Management Group Name: `ES Online Example 1`